Stratio/Decision/examples/README.md

 ## Synopsis

-In this module you can browse different code examples usin the stratio streaming platform.
+In this module you can browse different code examples using the stratio streaming platform.
 You also can obtain a **VagrantFile** used to provisioning a virtual machine to execute the examples.

 ## Installation